A Real American Breakfast

 - 1 large egg yolk (save the white for the egg wash)

-- 1 teaspoon minced fresh lemon zest
+- 1 teaspoon minced fresh lemon

 - 1 teaspoon pure vanilla extract

 - Several tablespoons thick fruit preserves, optional